1 | VENICE

 The Seine and the bridges that cross it, the grand boulevards, the monumental squares, the magnificent monuments, the charming streets of Montmartre -- these images of Paris confirm that it is indeed the most elegant and sophisticated of all cities.
 It has inspired practically every major world capital, with every city claiming its own Champs-Elysèes, and Place des Vosges becoming the prototype of residential squares throughout Europe.
 Sit at an outdoor café table or go on a boat tour of the Seine and see it all romantically flash before your eyes.

--SEE THE PARIS CITY GUIDE»
+See the PARIS CITY GUIDE»

 3 | PRAGUE